francescoo22/masters-thesis/chapters/2-Background.typ

 === Smart Casts<cap:smart-cast>

-In Kotlin, smart casts refer to a feature of the language that automatically handles explicit typecasting, reducing the need for manual intervention.
-A smart cast occurs when the compiler tracks conditions inside conditional expressions and automatically casts types if possible, eliminating the necessity for explicit casting in many scenarios.
-This considerably simplifies the syntax and increases readability.
-For example, if we perform a type check on a variable in an `if` condition, we can use that variable in its checked type within the `if` block without the requirement to explicitly cast it.
-An example of smart cast can be found in @smart-cast.
+In Kotlin, when the compiler can determine that a variable's type is more specific than its declared type, it inserts a smart cast to reflect this.
+This means that after a type check in a conditional expression, the variable can be used with its more specific type within that block without additional casting.
+For example, after confirming a variable is of a certain type in an `if` condition, the variable can be used with that type within the `if` block without requiring an explicit cast.
+An example of smart casting is provided in @smart-cast.

 #figure(
   caption: "Example of smart-cast in Kotlin",